 You can simply add candy canes or other Christmas decor to a textured jar for a pretty and easy display.

 Cake Plates can be used for more than just desserts.
 They are perfect this time of year for all your treats but they can also be used to add height to an item or to create a little Christmas scene.
 You can also glue a cute plate and a candle holder together to make your own.

 Pull out bowls and other containers from your kitchen.
 They are perfect for holding extra ball ornaments in your color scheme or theme ornaments for the year.

 Add trees or other Christmas decorations to a colander, cheese box, or pitcher to make your space more festive.

-*Time to gather your candle holders.
+Time to gather your candle holders.
 This first photo has basically everything in it, candle holder, glass jar, cake plate, bowl, and tray.
-I did really good at gathering for this vignette.
+I did really good at gathering a variety of things for this vignette.

 Most of us have several candle holders in several styles, so why not use them to add height and interest to your Christmas decor.
 You can even spray paint the candle holders if they don’t match your color scheme.